 3. Set Up an Appointment

-Get in touch with Manor House Studio and set up an appointment for an in-home consultation.
+Get in touch with Manor House Studio and set up an initial appointment in our showroom and then another appointment for an in-home consultation.
 The consultation typically takes an hour and is meant for the designer to become familiar with the space, take precise measurements, talk to you about any ideas you have for the new kitchen, take notes of your requests and wish list items, and look over the mechanical systems.
 Your designer will probably take pictures to assist in the design/estimating process.

 Once the designer has harvested enough information to get things started, they take the information into consideration and begin working on the new layout back at their office.
 Your designer will have a good idea of what materials will work well for your family and will select a few options, so you won’t feel overwhelmed with decisions during your showroom visit.
-Once your new kitchen design is developed, the designer starts pricing everything included in the project.
-They price everything from cabinetry to demolition and trash removal so the estimate they present you will be as accurate as possible.
+Having a budget allows your new kitchen design to be developed around the designated budget.
+They price everything from cabinetry to demolition and trash removal so the estimate they present you will be as accurate as possible to your expectations.

-When the pricing in complete, your designer will ask you for a time to meet at the Manor House Studio showroom to go over the proposed plans and show you samples of items that are included in your estimate.
+When the design is complete, your designer will ask you for a time to meet at the Manor House Studio showroom to go over the proposed plans and present samples of items that are included in your estimate.
 We realize people like to get multiple estimates and designs for large projects, so we never pressure anybody into making quick decisions.
 This is a casual see-what-we-are-offering meeting and further discussion into layout, budget, and design.
-If you want to look at additional cabinet and finish options, we will guide you through our newly remodeled showroom and share our knowledge of materials and how they perform.
+If you want to look at additional cabinet and finish options, we will guide you through our detailed showroom and share our knowledge of materials and how they perform.

 4. Alterations to Your Plans

-After our showroom presentation meeting and after you have met with additional contractors/designers if you choose, you will have a pretty good notion of which designer and company you wish to move forward with on your project.
+After our showroom presentation meeting, you will have a pretty good notion of how you desire to move forward with on your project.
 At this point, if there are any items you would like to address in further detail or if you would like to explore different material combinations, we will revisit your plans and finalize those decisions.
-We invest countless hours into preparing plans and estimates for your project.
-If we don’t secure your remodeling project, we lose all those hours of planning time.
-That said, until we are ready to move forward toward a contract, we retain all the plans that are considered the intellectual property of Manor House Studio.
-You have no investment up to this point.
+We invest approximately 30-40 hours into preparing plans and estimates for your project.
+All you have invested up to this point is the modest design fee.
 We are confident that you will appreciate all the details we put into bringing you the best remodeling experience possible.

 Please Note: When selecting a showroom to partner with, make sure that the showroom is experienced with the type of renovation that you want.
 Ensure that the installation crews and subcontractors involved on the project are licensed and insured and that the showroom has a performance record of staying within timeframes and budgets.
 Ask for references.
 You can call to determine firsthand the quality and level of service that a showroom provides.
 Also, when you do move forward with a design professional, make sure they can be reached in person or they return your call in a reasonable amount of time.
 See that they can answer any questions regarding your project.
 Be sure that terms, conditions and payment obligations are detailed in a written and signed contract.